lange8121/alx-low_level_programming/0x00-hello_world/README.md

-A script that runs through the processer and end up in another file
+script that compiles a C file but does not link.